Prosecuting animal cruelty and neglect

 But this is not always possible or appropriate, for example if there has been a deliberate act of violence against an animal, where people won't accept assistance, or in extreme cases of neglect.

 It is under these types of circumstances when we consider prosecution under laws such as the Animal Welfare Act 2006.
-You can read just some of our recent prosecutions stories in our prosecutions annual report 2013.
+You can read just some of our recent prosecutions in our animal cruelty stories section.

 The power to prosecute